danilojezernik/js-exercises/README.md

 * Current time is: 8:41:48 AM
 * */
 ```
-Work on it and check the solution in solution-basic.js:
+Work on it and check the solution in `solution-basic.js` for instance:

 ```javascript
 /*